Lee Jun-ho: Songwriting and composition

-Lee's initial songwriting credit on a 2PM album materialized in 2011 with the track "Give It to Me", which was included in their second studio album, Hands Up.
-He received his first songwriting credit in 2012 for a Japanese release with "Kimi Ga Ireba" (君がいれば; If You Are Here), the B-side track of 2PM's fourth Japanese single album, Beautiful, which was also intcluded in their second Japanese studio album, Legend of 2PM.
-"This is Love" and "Forever", two other tracks by Lee, were also part of the album.
+Lee received his first songwriting credit on a 2PM album in 2011 with "Give It to Me" from the group's second studio album, Hands Up.
+In 2012, he composed "Kimi Ga Ireba" (君がいれば; If You Are Here), the B-side of 2PM's fourth Japanese single, Beautiful, marking his first composition credit on a Japanese release.
+The song was later included on the group's second Japanese studio album, Legend of 2PM, along with his compositions "This is Love" and "Forever".

-In 2012, Lee collaborated with actress Kim So-eun on MBC's program Music and Lyrics for the creation of the song "Sad Love".
-This single charted on various domestic music charts and was used as the theme song for MBC's weekend drama, Feast of the Gods.
-Lee also collaborated with Mandopop artist Vanness Wu on the song "Bubai" (不敗; Undefeated) featured on the soundtrack of the Taiwanese drama Ti Amo Chocolate.
+In 2012, Lee worked with actress Kim So-eun on MBC's Music and Lyrics, where they created the song "Sad Love".
+The song charted domestically and was later used as a theme song for the MBC drama Feast of the Gods.
+He also wrote "Move On" with bandmate Wooyoung for 2PM Best: 2008–2011 in Korea; the song later reached number one on Japan's Recochoku chart.
+Lee composed "Be With You" for Wooyoung's EP, 23, Male, Single, and collaborated with Mandopop artist Vanness Wu on "Bubai" (不敗; Undefeated) for the soundtrack of the Taiwanese drama Ti Amo Chocolate.